edhowland/viper/README.md

 Undo/Redo: Ctrl-Z and Ctrl-U will undo the last editor action, and replay them uf needed.

 Ctrl-A: Selects the entire buffer.
+Ctrl-Y - Yanks the current line into the clipboard.
 Fn4: Sets/Unsets a mark.
 Cursor movements from there selects and highlights text.
 The Meta key is Alt or Option depending on your keyboard layout.
 Meta+D - Starts a Delete sequence: